OmdenaAI/topeka-chapter-ejection-fraction/README.md

         │
         ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
+        ├── resources     <- images, videos, and etc
+        │
         ├── tasks          <- Master folder for all individual task folders │
         ├── visualizations <- Code and Visualization dashboards generated for the project